Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Sunday morning, afternoon or evening: Remove dough from the fridge, turn it out, add toppings, score it and bake!

-There are so many ways to enjoy this bread!
-We love it with lots of melty butter or grilled in a skillet with a little olive oil, toasted for breakfast with a thick layer of our favourite nut butter or paired with avocado and jammy eggs for Sunday brunch.
-And it has quickly become a favourite to serve alongside hearty soups and stews.
+There are so many ways to enjoy this Prairie Seed Artisan Bread!
+Try it grilled in a skillet with a little olive oil, toasted for breakfast with your favourite nut butter, pair it with avocado and jammy eggs for Sunday brunch or serve it alongside hearty soups and stews for dipping.
 Easy, versatile… delicious!

 You can find more helpful information, suggested equipment, tips and resources for beginners in my Everyday Artisan Bread recipe here.